An3sha/An3sha/README.md

 ## I'm an Undergraduate Student and I do competitive programming for fun!!!

-- 🔭 I just started with OSS this year
+- 🔭 I watch anime and play games 🎮
-- 🌱 I’m currently learning everything xP
+- 🌱 I’m currently spending my time on learning advance cpp and giving contests
 - 👯 I’m looking to learn new technologies and meet some amazing people
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play badminton
+- ⚡ Fun fact: I love to paint🎨 and play badminton🏸
+- 🎵I watch a lot of movies and listen to music while I code

 ### Spotify Playing 🎧